 The surname Fogle was first found in Thuringia, in the south-eastern part of Saxony, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The family can be traced as far back as the year 1544, when Heinrich Vogel the Elder founded a branch of the family in the Duchy of Gotha.

-Important Dates for the Fogle family
+Early History of the Fogle family

 This web page shows only a small excerpt of our Fogle research.
 Another 219 words (16 lines of text) covering the years 1749, 1781, 1790, 1814, and 1831 are included under the topic Early Fogle History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Vogel, Voegel, Vogele, Voegele, Voegelein, Vagel (northern Germany), Vogeler, Vogler, Voegler, Voegeler, Vogl (Austria), Vageler (northern Germany), Fogel, Fogeler, Vakel, Vogal, Vogels, Vogall and many more.

 Early Notables of the Fogle family (pre 1700)

 Notable members of the surname Fogle in this period were Joseph Anton Vogl, a noted physician in Pusterthals who was ennobled in 1781 for his outstanding accomplishments.
 He brought...